Have you ever had bad-tasting matcha?

 The most obvious symptom is that it will start to lose its color.
 Normal fresh matcha is bright green.
 When it starts to go stale it will show a little yellow color.

 The taste is an obvious way to tell as well.
-It will lose the crisp veggie taste that good matcha.
+It will lose the crisp veggie taste that good matcha has.
 Instead, it becomes bland and dusty tasting.
+Some people even report that their matcha tastes like fish.

 It will also lose its scent.
 The scent is not overly strong to begin with, but stale matcha will have almost no smell, or it will start to take on the smell of its surroundings.